osg-htc/docs/docs/data/install-hadoop.md

     It houses all the meta-data for the hadoop cluster.
 -   **Secondary NameNode (optional)**: This is a secondary machine that periodically merges updates to the HDFS file system back into the `fsimage`.
-    It must share a directory with the primary namenode to exchange filesystem checkpoints.
+    It must share a directory with the primary NameNode to exchange filesystem checkpoints.
     An HDFS installation with a Secondary NameNode dramatically improves startup and restart times.
 -   **DataNode**: You will have many DataNodes.
 Each DataNode stores large blocks of files to for the hadoop cluster.
 -   **Client**: This is a documentation shorthand that refers to any machine with the hadoop client commands or